cloudflare/collapsify/README.md

-# mobilize
+# Mobilize

-Mobilize is a server that exposes a very basic service.
-Point it at an HTML page on the web, and it will respond with the same page with all JavaScripts, stylesheets and images merged into the page.

-In other words, Mobilize attempts to convert arbitrary html pages into a single file.
+Mobilize is a web optimization server.
+Currently its main use to to merge all all of the assets of a given HTML file, producing a working page in one file.

-## Installing
+## Installation

     sudo npm install -g mobilize